sabbir268/publications/README.md

 - PHP 7.0 OR avobe
 2. Run Apache and MySql
 3. Craete a folder in htdocs and named publications and clone or copy all file in this folder.
-4. Go to http://localhost/phpmyadmin and create a database and import publication.sql from database folder
+4. Go to http://localhost/phpmyadmin and create a database and import publication.sql from SQL folder
 5. Set site root and database credential in app > config > config.php
 6. Open http://localhost/publications and enter admin as username and 12345 as password.